JLucidBytes/nostalgia-ppt-web-hub/README.md

 ---

-Simply Download The HTML Files (Or Just Copy-Paste The Code) Into Any .html File, You Should Be Done After That!
+Simply Download The Files, Extract Them, Run The Presentation In PowerPoint 2019, And You Should Be Done!

 ---